Overview

 - Both Agent and Scheduler (not recommended except for simple testing)

 The Installer provides the choice to create the necessary Windows Service(s) and Windows Firewall rules.
+Note: the Firewall rules (inbound and outbound) are restricted to 'Local Subnet'.

 The Installer can be used in 'quiet' mode for easy automated deployment (e.g. by Terraform or Puppet).
+Examples of these can be provided upon request.

 At the final stage of the Installer, you have the option to launch the installer for the Turbo Visual Studio Integration Add-In for seamless builds with Turbo.